Luang Por Dhammajayo: Early life and background

 Luang Por Dhammajayo was born in Sing Buri Province with the lay name Chaiyabun Sutthiphon on 22 April 1944, to Janyong Sutthiphon (his father) and Juri Sutthiphon (his mother).
 His parents were Lao Song and Thai-Chinese, and separated when he was young.
 Chaiyabun was raised by his father, who was an engineer working for a government agency.
 Due to a sensitivity for sunlight, Chaiyabun had to wear sunglasses from a young age.

 In Wat Phra Dhammakaya's publications, Chaiyabun is described as a courageous child, who would often play dangerous games with his friends.
 Whilst studying at Suankularb Wittayalai, the owner of the school would bring Chaiyabun to meet with monks regularly.
 This sparked his interest in Buddhism from a young age.
 He set up a Buddhist Youth Society together with his fellow students.
 Chaiyabun developed a strong interest in reading at a young age, especially on Buddhist practice and biographies of leading people in the world, both religious and political.
 This included a book with teachings from Luang Pu Sodh Candasaro, the founder of the Dhammakaya Tradition, and a magazine about the maechi (nun) Chandra Khonnokyoong.

 In 1963, while studying economics at Kasetsart University, he started visiting the temple Wat Paknam Bhasicharoen.
 It was here that he first met Maechi Chandra, a student of abbot Luang Pu Sodh Candasaro, who had by then died.
 Maechi Chandra was able to answer Chaiyabun's questions, which made him curious to learn more about Buddhism, through the practice of meditation.
 Under Maechi Chandra's supervision, Chaiyabun attained a deeper understanding of Buddhism.

 Chaiyabun got to know many fellow students both in Kasetsart University and in other universities who were interested in practicing meditation, and encouraged them to join him in learning meditation with Maechi Chandra.
 One of these early acquaintances later became a Buddhist monk and Luang Por Dhammajayo's assistant: Phadet Phongsawat, now known as Luang Por Dattajivo, who would become the deputy abbot of Wat Phra Dhammakaya.
 When Chaiyabun met Phadet, Phadet was involved in occult practices (ไสยศาสตร์), and would often hold public demonstrations of such practices for his fellow students.
 In Wat Phra Dhammakaya's biographies it is told that every time Chaiyabun joined to watch one of Phadet's demonstrations, Phadet was incapable of doing his performance.
-Phadet therefore become curious about Chaiyabun, suspecting that Chaiyabun was affecting his occult demonstrations.
+Phadet therefore became curious about Chaiyabun, suspecting that Chaiyabun was affecting his occult demonstrations.
 Later on, when Phadet tried to persuade Chaiyabun to drink alcohol at a college party, Chaiyabun refused, citing his adherence to the five Buddhist precepts.
 To test Chaiyabun, Phadet then decided to bring him to his occult black magic teacher.
 However, even the teacher could not use his powers in Chaiyabun's presence, which convinced Phadet to learn more about Dhammakaya meditation from Chaiyabun.
 From that moment on, they remained friends and Phadet became Chaiyabun's assistant.